swiftype/meta_events/README.md

   way to do this, as well as using something like nginx's `ngx_http_userid_module`.
   (Note that Mixpanel has facilities to do this automatically; however, it uses cookies set on their domain, which means you can't read them, which limits it unacceptably &mdash; server-side code and even your own Javascript will be unable to use this ID.)
+If you do this, take a look at [`web_server_uid`](https://github.com/swiftype/web_server_uid), a gem that makes manipulating the resulting IDs vastly easier in Ruby.
 * **What do I do when a user logs in?** Typically, you simply want to switch completely from using their old (cookie-based) unique ID to using the primary key of your `users` table (or whatever you use for tracking logged-in users).
 This may seem counterintuitive, but it makes sense, particularly in broad consumer applications: until